8 min read

 CLOTHING AND SHOES

-If you wear a dress or suit on a day to day basis, pack a change of clothes that are more appropriate for walking long distances.
-Other than your initial change of more rugged clothing you should have an extra pair of wool socks, a warm pair of gloves and a warm hat.
-You should also have a hat that blocks the sun from your face and neck, a bandana, sunscreen, lip balm and other clothing that suits your environment/weather.
-Chances are if it's winter or rainy season, you already have heavy coat or jacket.
+If you wear a dress or suit on a day-to-day basis, pack a change of clothes that are more appropriate for walking long distances.
+Other than your initial change of more rugged clothing you should have an extra pair of wool socks, a warm pair of gloves, and a warm hat.
+You should also have a hat that blocks the sun from your face and neck, a bandana, sunscreen, lip balm, and other clothing that suits your environment/weather.
+Chances are if it's winter or rainy season, you already have a heavy coat or jacket.
 Don’t go overboard on extra clothing in your GHB, just make sure you have something warm in case you get caught out at night or in undesirable weather.

 Read the article on Clothing and Layering Basics for some tips on what clothes you should but in your get home bag.